 Jake has funded healthcare for 79 patients in 12 countries.

-Ali is a 1-month-old infant from Ethiopia and is a beautiful baby boy.
-He has six siblings.
-He loves to play with his mom and siblings and is exclusively fed breast milk.
-His father is a day laborer and earns limited income which is sufficient for their family's daily needs, but not more than that.
-His mom is a house wife and she raises her children full-time.
-Ali was born with an anorectal malformation, a congenital abnormality that leads to a complete or partial intestinal blockage.
-He needs to undergo a series of procedures to eliminate bowel dysfunction.
-Ali is scheduled to undergo surgery to correct his condition on April 2nd.
-Our medical partner, African Mission Healthcare Foundation, is requesting $1,500 to cover the total cost of Ali's procedure and care.
-After his recovery, Ali will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
-His parents shared, “We hope the operation will bring him good health.
-We were very troubled because of our financial constraint.”
+Jaden is a one-year old boy from the Philippines.
+His mother is a public school teacher, while his father is an office clerk.
+They work hard, but their income is not enough to support their son's medical needs.
+Jaden was born with an anorectal malformation, a birth condition that leads to a complete or partial intestinal blockage.
+He needs to undergo a series of procedures to eliminate bowel dysfunction and help him grow up healthy.
+Jaden is scheduled to undergo surgery to correct his condition on January 28th.
+Our medical partner, World Surgical Foundation Philippines, is requesting $1,279 to cover the total cost of Jaden's procedure and care.
+After his recovery, Jaden will no longer experience bowel dysfunction or be at risk of developing health complications in the future.
+"Thank you WATSI and WSFP.
+His operation would be a big help towards his growth and our financial situation," Jaden's mother shared.